Guide to Race Car and Track Day Insurance

 What does track day insurance cover?

-Competition car insurance varies by insurer so it’s well worth comparing policies to ensure you’re getting everything you need, as well as value for money.
+Competition car insurance varies by the insurer so it’s well worth comparing policies to ensure you’re getting everything you need, as well as value for money.

 Typically, track car insurance will cover your vehicle for any damage — regardless of who is responsible for it.
 Other features to look out for in a track day racing policy, include cover for: